Pricing with Fairness

 Date Written: September 24, 2019

 Discriminatory pricing -- offering different prices to different customers -- has become common practice.
 While it allows sellers to increase their profits, it also raises several concerns in terms of fairness.
-This topic has received extensive attention from both the media and regulatory agencies.
-In this paper, we consider the problem of pricing to different groups under fairness constraints.
+This topic has received extensive attention from media, industry, and regulatory agencies.
+In this paper, we consider the problem of setting prices for different groups under fairness constraints.
 We first propose four definitions: fairness in price, demand, consumer surplus, and no-purchase valuation.
 We then analyze the pricing strategy of a profit-maximizing seller, and the impact of imposing fairness on the seller's profit, consumer surplus, and social welfare.
 Under linear or exponential demand, we show that imposing a small amount of fairness in price or no-purchase valuation increases social welfare, whereas fairness in demand or surplus reduces social welfare.
 We fully characterize the impact of imposing different types of fairness for linear demand.
 We also discover that imposing too much price fairness may result in a lower social welfare relative to imposing no price fairness.
-We then show computationally that most of our findings continue to hold for three common non-linear demand models: exponential, logistic, and log-log.
+Finally, we computationally show that most of our findings continue to hold for three common nonlinear demand models.
 Our results and insights provide a first step in understanding the impact of imposing fairness in the context of pricing.

 Keywords: pricing, fairness, social welfare